cloudfroster/react-workflow/README.md

 ### Why
 ```
-  Large SPA application is hard to design, because a lot of things to consider, the boilerplate had solved the difficulty for you:
+  Large SPA application is hard to design, because a lot of things to consider
+  The boilerplate had solved the difficulty for you:

   > ES6
   > Modular